 - Take the time to speak to your family member about their exposure to asbestos

 - Write down when and where they were exposed and if they can remember the names of any employers and any places they can remember

 - If at all possible get the person to sign it

 - Keep that document in a safe place

-Corries Solicitors have a questionnaire which can be sent to families free of charge.
-Call our Freephone number 0800 083 7839.
+Corries Solicitors have an asbestos questionnaire which can be sent to families free of charge.
+Call us on the Freephone number below.

 Corries also keep a FREE Pleural Plaque register.
 This is for people who have been exposed to asbestos but not yet developed a condition we get can get compensation for.